Range Angle Response

 Description

 The Range-Angle Response block calculates the response map in the range-angle axes.
-The output response is a matrix or three-dimensional array with rows representing range samples and columns representing angle samples.
+The output response is a matrix or a three—dimensional array, the rows of which represent the range samples, and the columns represent the angle samples.

 Ports